Skip to main content

 • “Otherwise, the game runs smoothly, has very few bugs, and the idea of playing a game like this co-op is truly inspiring.”

-• “This is a fairly small game that runs very well for me, no GPU melting or anything of the sort, no stuttering problems either.”
+• “This is a fairly small game that runs very well for me, with no GPU melting or stuttering problems.”

-• “Performance is fine so far, steady FPS although some textures did glitch out occasionally.”
+• “Performance is fine so far, with steady FPS, although some textures did glitch out occasionally.”

 • “Game stuttering, unstable camera jerking, maps not rendering right.”